timewave-computer/valence-solana/docs/002-unified-kernel.md

     Capabilities --> Sessions
     Capabilities --> Functions
     Capabilities --> Verification
+    Capabilities --> Processor
-    Capabilities --> Processor[Processor Singleton]
+    Capabilities --> Scheduler

-    Events -.-> Capabilities
+    Capabilities --> Diff
-    Events -.-> Sessions
-    Events -.-> Functions

-    Config -.-> All[All Modules]
+    Events -.-> All[All Modules]
-    Optimization -.-> All
+    Config -.-> All
     State -.-> All
     Error -.-> All
 ```

 ## Module Responsibilities

-### capabilities:: Capability Definitions & Embedded Eval
+### capabilities:: Capability Definitions & Shards
-The capabilities module defines capabilities and manages execution with embedded eval logic.
-It includes capability definition and namespace scoping in state.rs, execution rules and ordering constraints in eval_rules.rs, app-specific execution configuration in execution_config.rs, and capability-related instructions in instructions.rs.
-The module manages capability definition and validation, embedded execution logic, ordering rules for multi-shard coordination, and permission boundary enforcement.
+The capabilities module defines capabilities and manages shard-based execution.
+It includes shard state management in state.rs, capability scoping and permissions in scoping.rs, execution context and results in execution.rs, and capability-related instructions in instructions.rs.
+The module manages capability definition and validation, shard-based state management, execution context building, and permission boundary enforcement.

 ### sessions:: Session Lifecycle Management
 The sessions module manages session creation, activation, and lifecycle.
 It includes session configuration and permissions in state.rs, session factory and management in lifecycle.rs, session isolation and security in isolation.rs, and session-related instructions in instructions.rs.
 The module handles session creation and activation, permission and configuration management, session isolation and security boundaries, and optimistic session handling.